niko4570/Rust-learning-blog/README.md

 ## A Beginner’s Rust Notes — Now Open Source!

-I started learning Rust a few months ago… and it was _hard_.
+I started learning Rust a few days ago… and it was _hard_.
 So I made these notes **for people like me** — beginners who get stuck on ownership, lifetimes, or "why does this not compile?!"

 ### What’s Inside (So Far)